Estimate Time3 min

 What is the deadline for SIMPLE IRA contributions?

-For employees, the SIMPLE IRA contributions should be made no later than 30 days after the end of the month in which they are deferred.
-So if you defer your April pay, the very latest to contribute those funds to your account is May 30.
+For employees, the SIMPLE IRA contributions should be made no later than 30 days after the end of the month in which they would have received them in cash.
+So if you defer your April pay, your employer must contribute those funds to your account no later than May 30.

 What companies can offer SIMPLE IRAs?

-For a company to offer a SIMPLE IRA, they must have under 100 employees and cannot have other employer-sponsored retirement savings plans.
+For a company to offer a SIMPLE IRA, they must have no more than 100 employees and cannot have other employer-sponsored retirement savings plans.
 Those who are self-employed may also open SIMPLE IRAs on their own.

 Are contributions to a SIMPLE IRA made pre-tax?

 Employee contributions are pre-tax through payroll deductions.
 This means funds were withdrawn before income taxes had been applied.
-Contributions and earnings then grow tax-free as long as they remain in the account, and then withdrawals are taxed in retirement.
+Contributions and earnings then grow tax-free as long as they remain in the account, and then withdrawals are taxed as ordinary income in retirement.

 No 401(k) through work?